ChandraHari05/Uber-Rides-Project-Python/README.md

 ![image_alt](https://github.com/ChandraHari05/Uber-Rides-Project-Python/blob/3371a04b7837be252fad02227354fc5fb386f8b0/project_details/Screenshots/dataset_visual.png)

-we will be using matplotlib and seaborn library for countplot the CATEGORY and PURPOSE columns.
+* We will be using matplotlib and seaborn library for countplot the CATEGORY and PURPOSE columns.

 ```
 plt.figure(figsize=(10,5))